-For a number of years our students have participated in study abroad programs worldwide, either by directly enrolling in selected universities around the world, participating in the London Dramatic Academy or short-term and summer Fordham faculty led programs, or by joining any of the programs offered under the auspices of our consortium memberships and affiliations.
+Fordham students participate in study abroad programs worldwide, either by directly enrolling in selected universities around the world, enrolling at one of our centers abroad, or in short-term and summer Fordham faculty-led programs, or by joining any of the programs offered under the auspices of our consortium memberships and affiliations.

 STATEMENT ON STUDY ABROAD & SECURITY

 The safety of all our study abroad participants is of utmost importance to Fordham University.
-Mindful of the fact that our concern is shared by parents and students participating in or considering study abroad, and in view of the ongoing events, we want to share with you the measures we have in place for dealing with a crisis at a foreign destination as well as our general policy about program closure and evacuation.
+Mindful of the fact that our concern is shared by parents and students participating in or considering study abroad, and in view of ongoing worldwide events, we want to share with you the measures we have in place for dealing with overseas safety and security.

-They also regularly keep us informed about credible threats to the safety of Americans, the closing of a host university abroad, or a public health or political crisis that causes a breakdown in civil society in an overseas location, and what they are doing or will do to protect our students.
+Our partners abroad regularly keep us informed about credible threats to the safety of students and what they are doing or will do in the event of any incident.
 In addition, study abroad participants are registered with the local U.S. Consulate abroad, and many of the programs’ resident directors serve as U.S. consular offices' "wardens" who are responsible for getting special information out to our students.
 Finally, both our partners and our New York office regularly monitor U.S. Consular advice as well as State Department travel advisories, and information is provided to students about non-essential travel in the region around their program – please see www.travel.state.gov to review the announcements currently in place.

 What can families do to help a student live abroad in safety?